-The AFL National Inclusion Carnival is an annual representative carnival for athletes with an intellectual disability, with every state and territory represented.
-The carnival not only provides Australia’s most talented footballers the chance to represent their State/Territory, but is also an opportunity to showcase the significant abilities of footballers with an intellectual disability to the broader community.
+The AFL National Inclusion Carnival is an annual representative carnival for athletes with an intellectual disability, with every State and Territory represented.
+The carnival not only provides Australia’s most talented footballers the chance to represent their State or Territory, but is also an opportunity to showcase the significant abilities of footballers with an intellectual disability to the broader community.

 HOW DOES THE INCLUSION CARNIVAL WORK?

 The carnival is played as per traditional Australian football rules, with adjustments to the playing numbers with 12 v 12 on field, and 4 players on each bench.

 The event falls under the classification of Sport Inclusion Australia where players are required to meet classification guidelines to ensure the integrity of the event is upheld.